yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ### Problem 1: Collections in Swift (10 points)

-Swift provides two main collection types:
+Swift provides two main collection types, known as arrays and dictionaries.

-- `Array` describes a linear collection of objects where each object may be accessed by an index.
+- **Arrays** describes an ordered list of objects *of the same type* where each object may be accessed by an index.

-- `Dictionary` describes a key-value store where some one *key*-object maps to one *value*-object.

-- And you can create third collection type - Set by using Dictionary.
+- **Dictionaries** store unordered collections of values *of the same type*, which can be referenced and looked up using a unique identifier, also known as a key.

-These collections can either be mutable or immutable upon declaration (using var for mutable objects and let for immutable objects).
+These collections can either be mutable or immutable upon declaration (using `var` for mutable objects and `let` for immutable objects).

 Keys in `Dictionary` may be any instance of an `AnyObject`.
 Which selector does `Dictionary` use to test for the uniqueness of keys?  **(10 points)**